A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: A Descent Newton Algorithm for the Two-Player Nash Equilibrium Problem

 Given a current iterate $(x_1^k,x_2^k)$, the classical Newtonian step $(d_1^k,d_2^k)$ for solving \eqref{sistKKT} is given by solving the following linear system:

 It is well known that, for optimization problems, applying Newton's method to the corresponding first-order necessary optimality conditions can be better interpreted as minimizing a quadratic approximation of the objective function.
 With this interpretation, we can extend Newton's method to non-convex problems, and we can also provide elements for globalization schemes.
-Two well-stablished strategies for doing this are the use of trust regions and line search techniques, ensuring progress near the current point.
+Two well-established strategies for doing this are the use of trust regions and line-search techniques, ensuring progress near the current point.
 The first one guarantees the existence of a minimizer for the quadratic approximation of the objective function by establishing a compact domain for the subproblem.
-In line search approaches, one should use some positive definite approximation for the Hessian of the objective function to obtain a coercive model and descent directions.
+In line-search approaches, one should use some positive definite approximation for the Hessian of the objective function to obtain a coercive model and descent directions.
 In this case, one must carefully choose a convenient step-size along the Newton direction.

-In order to exploit the minimization structure of the NEP (\ref{PJ1}-\ref{PJ2}), we shall consider an idea which resembles a standard line-search globalization described above.
-Given an approximate solution $(x_1^k,x_2^k)$ at some iteration $k$, the most natural step to be made by the first player would be associated with minimizing, with respect to variable $d_1$, a simplified model for the function $f_1(x_1^k+d_1,x_2^k)$.
-Namely, the first player would select its response by computing
+In order to exploit the minimization structure of the NEP \eqref{PJ1}, we shall consider an idea which resembles a standard line-search globalization described above.
+Given an approximate solution $(x_1^k,x_2^k)$ at some iteration $k$, the most natural step to be made for each player would be associated with minimizing, with respect to variable $d_i$, a simplified model for the function $f_i(x_i^k+d_i,x_{\neg i}^k)$:

-where $\phi_1$ is an approximation of $f_1$.
+where $\phi_i$ is an approximation of $f_i$.